Anion Resin Applications

 Per- and polyfluoroalkyl substances (PFAS) are a group of man-made chemicals that includes PFOA, PFOS, GenX, and many other chemicals.
 To address this emerging contaminant Purolite has developed a new line of ion exchange resins.

-According to Purolite, a properly designed PFAS reduction system should last longer and use less floor space than an equivalent activated carbon system.
+A properly designed PFAS reduction system should last longer and use less floor space than an equivalent activated carbon system.
 This is especially true with larger flow rate applications.

 Features